Skip to Content

 • Pollution

-do environmentalists make money?
+do environmental science careers make money?

 Yes, despite how people jest, environmentalists absolutely do make money.
 Now, how much money you make varies on the job you pick, the location you’re working in, education level, level of experience, and other variables.

-It’s important to note that certain cities see higher demand than others for jobs as an environmentalist, and higher demand usually means higher pay, or at least competitive salaries.
+It’s important to note that certain cities see higher demand than others for jobs as an environmentalist, and higher demand usually means higher pay — or at least competitive salaries.

 I would suggest googling “environmentalist jobs near me” to see what’s available in your area and how high in demand they are.